-Generally Romanesco is in season from the fall until winter preferring a cooler temperature.
+Generally Romanesco is in season from the fall through winter preferring a cooler temperature.
 However as noted, they are everywhere right now I suspect from winter growing in more mild climates.
-They don’t tend to stick around long so snatch some up and enjoy this mild, sweet, exotic looking vegetable while you can!
+Romanesco don’t tend to stick around long so snatch some up and enjoy this mild, sweet, exotic looking vegetable while you can!